 Many or all of the companies featured provide compensation to LendEDU.
 These commissions are how we maintain our free service for consumers.
 Compensation, along with hours of in-depth editorial research, determines where & how companies appear on our site.

 The federal government sees paying for college as primarily your and your parents’ responsibility.
 The idea is to ensure that those who can afford college pay their own way, freeing up aid money for those who can’t afford to pay.

 That all sounds great, but what if your parents won’t pay for college?
 Having parents who won’t pay for college can make things a bit more complex, but don’t get discouraged—you still have options for funding.

-Let’s walkthrough a couple options on how to pay for college without parents help.
+Let’s walk through a couple of options on how to pay for college without parents help.